Table of Contents

 Agent and Agency Activities License in Dubai

-Dubai's entertainment, sports, and publishing sectors are expanding rapidly — and the agents who connect talent with opportunity sit at the commercial centre of that growth.
-Activity code 7490.13 covers a specific and commercially significant category of professional services: agency work performed on behalf of individuals in film, theatre, sports, and the arts.
+Dubai's entertainment, sports, and publishing sectors are growing fast.
+The agents who connect talent with opportunity sit at the commercial centre of that growth.
+Activity code 7490.13 covers a specific and valuable category of professional services: agency work carried out on behalf of individuals in film, theatre, sports, and the arts.

-This guide covers what the licence includes, who needs it, how to set it up, and what the regulatory landscape looks like in practice.
+This guide covers what the licence includes, who needs it, how to set it up, and what the rules look like in practice.

 Key Stats at a Glance

-What This Licence Covers and Who Needs It
+What This License Covers and Who Needs It

 Infographic: Agent and Agency Activities License in Dubai

-Activity code 7490.13 sits within the ISIC classification framework under professional, scientific, and technical activities.
-It specifically covers agency services carried out on behalf of individuals — sourcing and securing engagements in motion picture production, theatrical performance, live entertainment, and sports.
+Activity code 7490.13 sits within the ISIC framework under professional, scientific, and technical activities.
+It covers agency services carried out on behalf of individuals.
+This means sourcing and securing engagements in motion picture production, theatrical performance, live entertainment, and sports.

-The scope also extends to the placement of books, plays, artworks, and photographs with publishers, producers, and distributors.
-This makes it relevant across a broader creative economy than many assume.
+The scope also covers placing books, plays, artworks, and photographs with publishers, producers, and distributors.
+So the licence is relevant across a wider creative economy than many assume.

 Typical licence holders include: